mxstn/mxstn.github.io/_posts/2024-09-21-takens-normal-form.md

 ## Conclusion

-For $l \le k < \infty$ the above procedure gives a finite series of local diffeomorphisms, i.e. local coordinate changes, such that their concatenation puts the vector field in the desired form.
+For $l \le k < \infty$ the above procedure gives a finite series of diffeomorphisms, i.e. local coordinate changes, such that their concatenation puts the vector field in the desired form.

-However, the theorem also holds for $l = k = \infty$, in which case we get an infinite series of local diffeomorphisms.
+However, the theorem also holds for $l = k = \infty$, in which case we get an infinite series of diffeomorphisms.
 In this case Borel's lemma can be used.
+The point there is that the $l-1$-jet of the above constructed diffeomorphism $\varphi^1_Y$ equals the $l-1$-jet of the identity.